petrknap/trunk/README.md

 ## Why use enum?

-Because it is safer then using class constants.
+Because it is safer than using constants.

 ```php
 class MyBoolen